bengfarrell/rgf-blog/content/posts/2018-08-13-my-worldcon-76-schedule.md

 **Saturday, 8/18**

-- 10 am: How Would Civilization Evolve if...: How Human and Nonhumans Would Evolve Based on Their Environment - This is a panel being led by professors from my alma mater, UC Santa Cruz (banana slugs, forever!), so I'm making sure I'll be in attendance.
+- 10 am: How Would Civilization Evolve if...: How Human and Nonhumans Would Evolve Based on Their Environment.
+This is a panel being led by professors from my alma mater, UC Santa Cruz (banana slugs, forever!), so I'm making sure I'll be in attendance.
 210 E at the Convention Center.
-- 2 pm: Craft Klatsch with the East Bay Science Fiction and Fantasy Writers Meetup group - This is an offsite event for members of the Meetup group that I co-helm in the East Bay.
+- 2 pm: Craft Klatsch with the East Bay Science Fiction and Fantasy Writers Meetup group.
+This is an offsite event for members of the Meetup group that I co-helm in the East Bay.
 You are welcome to join us and learn more!
 [Here's the Meetup event.](https://www.meetup.com/East-Bay-Science-Fiction-and-Fantasy-Writers/events/253621162/)
 - 5 pm: Broad Universe Rapid Fire Reading!
 I'll be one of 15 readers at this traditional Broad Universe event, where we toss tiny tidbits of fiction out into the wild at breakneck pace.
 Join us!
 Here's our poster:

 ![BU worldcon flyer correct](https://d2ypg8o05lff0b.cloudfront.net/wp-content/uploads/sites/3/2018/08/BU-worldcon-flyer-correct-500x333.jpg)